kyma-project/kyma/docs/kyma/docs/01-06-how-to-start.md

 type: Overview
 ---

 Minikube allows you to run Kyma locally, develop, and test your solutions on a small scale before you push them to a cluster.
-With the Installation and Getting Started guides in hand, you can start developing in a matter of minutes.
+With the Installation and Getting Started guides at hand, you can start developing in a matter of minutes.

 Read, learn, and try on your own to: